gdcc/dataverse_tests/README.md

 * Installation: Test fresh, customized installation after setup
 * Upgrade: Test configuration and data completeness after upgrade
 * Monitoring: Frequent testing during operation

+**Roadmap**

+* Add tests
+  * Verify Metadata of a Dataverse
+  * Create a Dataset via Frontend
+  * Verify Metadata of a Dataset
+  * Upload a Datafile via Frontend
+  * Verify Metadata of a Datafile
+* Add new Dataverse version: add/update tests to work with as many as possible Dataverse versions.
+* Transfer repository to GDCC
+* Release 0.1.0
+* Get people involved
+  * Test on your own Dataverse installations
+  * Create issues
+  * Create pull requests

 ## Install